josealexandre/marketplace-api/README.md

-# Module 3
+# Marketplace API

-Marketplace app developed from 3rd Node.js module classes.
+Marketplace API developed using Node.js for study purposes

 ## Frameworks and packages